KareenGh/Computer-Graphics/Assignment1Report/Assignment1Report_part2.md

 and in the Render function we used this matrix and iterate over all of the triangles and get thier vertices we multivision wit the matrix and then returned it a vec3, in the end we draw a line between every two vertices in each triangle.

 ![Q3](C:\Users\Kareen\Documents\GitHub\computer-graphics-2023-rashilmbariky\Assignment1Report\Q3)

+## 4.This is a screenshoot of a Translate,Rotate,Scale window.U can see that we made for each one of them a slider that let user to change value of translate,scale,rotate and when pressing at transformate_world checkbox u can also control the world the same way.
+Calculating:
+First we define a new matrix that will be a multipication of those matrices: w_translate that responsible to do the world translate ,multiplied by w_scale that responsible to do the world scale then it will multipied by xw_rotate * yw_rotate * zw_rotate that every one of those three matrices responsible about locally rotation at every one of three axis in accordance in world. then we multiply the result by Translation_mat that translate the object then we will multiply by the result until now x_rotate * y_rotate * z_rotate that every one of those three matrices responsible about rotation at every one of three axis in accordance. and at the end multiply by Scale_mat that scale the object locally.
+(Transformate = w_translate * w_scale * xw_rotate * yw_rotate * zw_rotate * Translation_mat * x_rotate * y_rotate * z_rotate * Scale_mat;)